 For creative writers, the alliteration feature helps create prose that sings.

 There’s even an anagram tool and a tool for finding examples of your phrase or word in use in published books.
-This is great for adding quotes to your articles or books.
+This is great for adding quotes to your articles.

 Who can use it?

-ProWritingAid is suitable for every kind of writer and writing style.
-Let the software know what kind of content you want to create and it will tailor its editing suggestions to fit your style.
+ProWritingAid is suitable for every kind of writer and writing genre.
+Let the software know what kind of content you want to create and it will tailor its editing suggestions to fit your approach.

 - Novel writers